‘ABUNDANCE OF MERCY’ – My Latest YouTube MessageChristian Faith, Healing, Inspiration, Videos

 God has never failed to grant healing to anyone who asked for it in faith, in the name of Jesus Christ, and with a pure heart.
 Jesus never turned down one single person who came to Him for healing, and He is the same yesterday, today, and forever.
 (Heb.
 13:8).
 That being the case, we must never accuse Him of refusing healing.
 And, in truth, He cannot refuse, because 2 Corinthians 1:20 tells us that every promise that God ever made has already been answered ‘Yes’ in Jesus.
 So He cannot go back on that promise now.
 In fact, Isaiah 53:4-5, Matthew 8: 16-17, 1 Peter 2:24, and Galatians 3:13 all tell us that the work of healing and deliverance from every part of the curse of the broken law has been accomplished and completed.
 Your healing is already in existence and waiting for you.

 So how do we get to it?
 That’s where we need guidance into the right path.
 God has made so many avenues available to us for accessing His healing.
-He responds to our own personal prayer of faith, agreement in prayer between two people on earth, laying on of hands, anointing with oil, our partaking of the Lord’s supper, the many gifts of healing, casting out demons (demonic spirits of infirmity), and praise and worship.
+He responds to our own personal prayer of faith, agreement in prayer between two people, laying on of hands, anointing with oil, partaking of the Lord’s supper, gifts of healings, casting out demons, praise and worship, and taking the Word as medicine.
 Those are all ways in which He is willing and able to work independently of man’s system of medical science in order to put healing into our bodies and minds.
 Then God is also willing to work with us in combination with medical science if that is where the level of our faith is.
 He will move gladly and powerfully to bless doctors and medicines for good work in our bodies.

 However, it is important to remember that God is a great believer in man’s free will, and He will not overstep the personal will of medical people to force them to do things totally against their will.
 So we need to bear in mind that when using medical science, we could also be limiting God’s hand by allowing physicians and drug companies to dictate what we do rather than the Word of God.
 That’s why it is important to pray and get wisdom and direction from the Lord when choosing a doctor or a medication.
 And, ultimately, we must be careful not to put more trust in those doctors and medicines than we do in God’s own Word.
 Should there ever be serious disagreement between man’s system of medicine and God’s Word, we must choose to side with God’s Word only.